-It was challenging for me personally, as I grew up with a twin brother who had special needs.
-At times I had to take him with me, be his caregiver and his sister, and still be my developmental age and engage in social relationships.
-I watched my parents trying to figure out how to do sports, how to manage family functions, and how to set both he and I up for success.
-It didn't leave a lot of time or energy for their own social life.
-It's a very challenging thing for any family to go through.
+It was challenging for me personally, as I grew up with a to talk at all.
+That's not how they cope.
+It creates a point of twin brother who had special needs.
+At times I had to take contention between the two people who, ideally, should be him with me, be his caregiver and his sister, and still be on the same team and moving forward together. my developmental age and engage in social relationships.
+SF: I think that that's probably one of the most difficult I watched my parents trying to figure out how to do sports, areas that I deal with when I'm working with families who how to manage family functions, and how to set both he are grieving as a family unit.
+I try to help them understand and I up for success.
+It didn't leave a lot of time or energy that everyone goes through their own process individually, for their own social life.
+It's a very challenging thing for and it's not wrong.
+It's okay for this person to want to talk any family to go through. openly and this person to want to be quiet.

 I think that's why it's so important to find your tribe.
-Find those people who will accept your family for who you are, and who want to be a support.
-In many cases, it's a small tribe, and it may not include the people you thought it would.
+Find It is so hard for people to understand others' grieving those people who will accept your family for who you are, styles.
+When you are deep in grief, it feels like that's the and who want to be a support.
+In many cases, it's a small whole world.
+You look outside and go, "Oh, the world is still tribe, and it may not include the people you thought it moving around me.
+How is that possible?
+Don't they know would.
 That can really be difficult.
-But it's about quality over quantity.
+But it's about quality what's happening in here?"
+Or you look at your partner and over quantity. say, "How can you have moved on already?"
+You may even know that everyone does it differently, but saying it and LD: As adults, we often don't expect to have to change feeling it are two different things.

-LD: As adults, we often don't expect to have to change our social circle.
-We may think, "I have my friend group and I'm not planning on switching that."
-But then these changes happen and it's a whole other unexpected shift.
-And it's not just friends, either.
-Family dynamics change; family members may not understand what you're going through, or how to relate to your loved one with Down syndrome.

-SF: Exactly.
-That's why those people who do understand are essential.
-They are a lifeboat.
+our social circle.
+We may think, "I have my friend group Sadly, we have seen relationships between the parents not and I'm not planning on switching that."
+But then these changes happen and it's a whole other unexpected shift. last because it becomes such a point of contention.
+We need to learn how to grieve in a way that gives space to And it's not just friends, either.
+Family dynamics change; ourselves and others.
+We have to accept it and say, "I'm family members may not understand what you're going going to give myself permission to grieve the way I need to through, or how to relate to your loved one with Down grieve, and I'm going to give you permission to grieve how syndrome. you need to grieve."
+There will be pain points, for sure, but SF: Exactly.
+That's why those people who do understand if we can be honest with each other and keep this mindset, are essential.
+They are a lifeboat. we can work through them together.

-LD: Let's close by talking about what to do when two people have different grieving styles: in this case, the two parents.
-We've talked with families who are heavily grieving, and one person really wants to share openly and widely with others and talk through all the details because that's how they process it, while the other person doesn't want to talk at all.
-That's not how they cope.
-It creates a point of contention between the two people who, ideally, should be on the same team and moving forward together.
+people have different grieving styles: in this case, the two parents.
+We've talked with families who are heavily grieving, and one person really wants to share openly and widely with others and talk through all the details because that's how they process it, while the other person doesn't want